 Where should I plant a clematis.
 Should it be facing east?
 On the ground where it faces east, there are a lot of snails.
 I put the plant with planter there and last night it was surrounded by snails.
-I don't want to put out bait because we have cats and dogs in that area.
-What do you suggest?

 They like a sunny spot with well-drained soil.
 Use eggshells to discourage the snails.

 I am looking for growing tips for clematis vines.